-Minimum qualification:ACT Composite score of 25 or higherAnnual scholarship amount:\$3,400
+Minimum qualification: ACT Composite score of 25 or 3.75 high school GPA

+Annual scholarship amount: \$3,400

 Chancellor's Scholarships are available to graduating high school seniors only.
-The recipient must complete at least twelve (12) credit hours during the fall and spring semesters and maintain a minimum 3.00 cumulative GPA to maintain their eligibility for two consecutive years.
+The recipient must complete at least twelve (12) credit hours during their first semester at UAHT and fifteen (15) credit hours each semester after the first semester and maintain a minimum 3.25 cumulative GPA to maintain their eligibility for two consecutive years.

 Honors Scholarship

-Minimum qualification: ACT Composite score of 21
+Minimum qualification: ACT Composite score of 21 or 3.50 high school GPA

 Annual scholarship amount: \$2,400

 Honors scholarships are available to graduating high school seniors only.
-The recipient must complete at least twelve (12) credit hours and during the fall and spring semester and maintain a minimum 2.75 cumulative GPA to meet continuing eligibility requirements for two consecutive years.
+The recipient must complete at least twelve (12) credit hours during their first semester at UAHT and fifteen (15) credit hours each semester after the first semester and maintain a minimum 3.00 cumulative GPA to meet continuing eligibility requirements for two consecutive years.